berachain/polaris/README.md

    nix develop
    make test-unit
    ```

 3. Start a local development network:

    ```sh
    make start
    ```

+Note: If you would prefer to automatically load this environment everytime you enter the Polaris directory, you can use `direnv`:

+- Create a `.envrc` file with the line `use flake`
+- Run `direnv allow`

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧